 7. Solder the transformer input leads to the motor

-Now, solder the transformer input wires (Yellow and White) to the terminals on the bottom pad of the motor.
-This is the part which usually caused the most confusion.
+Now, solder the transformer input wires (Red and Black) to the terminals on the bottom pad of the motor.
 The contact terminals on motor are clearly visible on the pictures below.
-One is a small rectangle right below the bottom clamp, the other terminal is the rest of the tinned pad.

 Warning: Be sure not to blow on solder points after removing the soldering iron!!
 It is a very widespread habit and it a good way too cool the point in most cases, but here the directed air flow can easily damage the ribbon!
 Also, be careful not to make solder bridges between contact terminals while soldering, as they are very close.